-- Private Meeting A private meeting' means a meeting or part of a meeting of the Executive or an Executive Committee during which the public are excluded in accordance with Standing Order 42 (Exclusion of Access by the Public to Meetings). - Procedure Rules The rules governing the processes of the Council's decision-making - Proper Officer An officer designated as being responsible for a specific function. - Protocols Codes of Practice, which set out how, for example, various elements of the Council, are expected to interact with each other. - Public Sector Internal The UK Public Sector Internal Audit Standards (PSIAS) Audit Standards have been developed to apply across the whole of the public sector in all sectors of government.
-The PSIAS are based on standards issued by the Institute of Internal additional Auditors requirements (IIA), with and interpretations that make them directly applicable to the UK public sector.
+The UK Public Sector Internal Audit Standards (PSIAS) have been developed to apply across the whole of the public sector in all sectors of government.
+The PSIAS are based on standards issued by the Institute of Internal additional Auditors (IIA), requirements with interpretations that make them directly applicable to the UK public sector.
 The PSIAS are developed jointly by the relevant internal audit standard setters (RIASS) for central government, local government, devolved government administration bodies and the National Health Service (NHS).
-The PSIAS set out requirements which apply generally to all UK public sector engagements, but do not include any sector requirements or guidance for specific parts of government. - QuorumThe minimum number of Councillors who have to be present before a formal meeting can take place. - Section 151 Officer The officer who has statutory responsibility (under section 151 of the Local Government Act 1972) for the administration of the financial affairs of the Council.
-Also known as the Chief Finance Officer. - SignificantHaving a material effect on the provision of services in one or more wards in Cumberland District - Standards Committee A Committee responsible for promoting and maintaining high standards of conduct by Councillors and considering written allegations that a Councillor has failed to comply with their Code of Conduct.
+The PSIAS set out requirements which apply generally to all UK public sector engagements, but do not include any sector requirements or guidance for specific parts of government.

+The minimum number of Councillors who have to be present before a formal meeting can take place.

+Section 151 Officer

+The officer who has statutory responsibility (under section 151 of the Local Government Act 1972) for the administration of the financial affairs of the Council.
+Also known as the Chief Finance Officer.

+Significant

+Having a material effect on the provision of services in one or more wards in Cumberland District

+Standards Committee

+A Committee responsible for promoting and maintaining high standards of conduct by Councillors and considering written allegations that a Councillor has failed to comply with their Code of Conduct.

+Statement of Accounts

-- Statement of AccountsThe Statement of Accounts inform interested parties of the Council's finances and includes such information as the Council's assets and liabilities at the end of the financial year, the cost of the services provided by the Council and the way in which these services were financed.
-These must be published by the Council by 31 July each year. - Statutory Officers These are officers that the authority must have in place, some of which may be combined and some of which cannot, but they all have additional personal responsibilities.
-In this council they are the Head of Paid Service, the Monitoring Officer, the Chief Finance Officer, the Director of Adults Services and the Director of Children's Services - Sub-Committee A group of Councillors appointed by a parent committee and authorised by that committee to make particular executive and non-executive decisions. - Treasury Management Treasury management functions are those functions carried out in accordance with the approved Treasury Management Strategy.
-The Chief Finance Officer is responsible for the Treasury Management Strategy. - Virement Moving funds from one area of expenditure to another. - Whip The member of a political group appointed to ensure discipline amongst other members of the same political group.
+The Statement of Accounts inform interested parties of the Council's finances and includes such information as the Council's assets and liabilities at the end of the financial year, the cost of the services provided by the Council and the way in which these services were financed.
+These must be published by the Council by 31 July each year.

+Statutory Officers

+These are officers that the authority must have in place, some of which may be combined and some of which cannot, but they all have additional personal responsibilities.
+In this council they are the Head of Paid Service, the Monitoring Officer, the Chief Finance Officer, the Director of Adults Services and the Director of Children's Services

+Sub-Committee

+A group of Councillors appointed by a parent committee and authorised by that committee to make particular executive and non-executive decisions.

+Treasury Management

+Treasury management functions are those functions carried out in accordance with the approved Treasury Management Strategy.
+The Chief Finance Officer is responsible for the Treasury Management Strategy.

+Virement

+Moving funds from one area of expenditure to another.

+Whip

+The member of a political group appointed to ensure discipline amongst other members of the same political group.
 A whip's role included ensuring members of the party vote according to the party platform.
 In certain regulatory functions such as Planning and Licensing, Councillors are required to act independently and are not subject to the group/party whip.
 Special training is arranged for Councillors for this.